 for 150+ words about the chapter.

-There will be just a few journals: about yourself, about the course Web site,
+There will be several journals--about yourself, the course Web site,

-and about how you liked the course (at the end).
+some of the chapters you've read, and how you liked the course (at the end).
 Journals must be 300+

 words, rough draft.

 DRAFT 1, 2, 3, AND 4